CHAPTER B:

 Sudden-onset disasters

 The situation analysis provides an initial assessment of the scope and severity of an emergency, and an initial understanding of the required response.
-Based on a review of secondary information by the HCT (led by the RC), it draws on baseline information gathered during the preparedness phase and initial information from affected populations, national authorities, civil-society organizations, other implementers and clusters/sectors.
+Based on a review of secondary information by the HCT (led by the HC), it draws on baseline information gathered during the preparedness phase and initial information from affected populations, national authorities, CSOs, other implementers and clusters/sectors.
 This is the first step towards setting overall objectives for the response plan that takes shape during the first 30 days of a large sudden-onset emergency.
-The situation analysis brings together the RC, HCT and clusters/sectors around a shared analysis of the impact of the crisis.
 It also enables the IASC Principals to take key decisions relating to scale, leadership and required capacities.
 It is instrumental in initiating a collective and coordinated process of assessment and decision-making, recognizing that local ownership and national engagement from the start are crucial to the quality of the response.

 Protracted or slow-onset crises

 In protracted or slow-onset crises, which characterize most humanitarian situations, needs assessments and analysis are anchored within the Humanitarian Needs Overview (HNO).
 The IASC Operational Guidance on Coordinated Assessments outlines the agreed approaches and protocols that inform a coordinated assessment approach.
-It recommends that the RC establishes coordination mechanisms for cross-cluster/sector needs assessment and analysis, such as an Assessment and Analysis Working Group.
+It recommends that the HC establishes coordination mechanisms for cross-cluster/sector needs assessment and analysis, such as an Assessment and Analysis Working Group (AAWG).

-Using the Joint Intersectoral Analysis Framework (JIAF),58 the data and information from assessments can be used to answer key questions about the humanitarian conditions: which geographical areas and population groups are most affected or at risk as a result of the crisis; who and how many people face severe, critical and catastrophic needs; what are the immediate and underlying structural causes; and how are the needs expected to evolve.
-The JIAF helps develop a comprehensive understanding of how sectoral needs and factors correlate and compound each other, and how they change over time.
-It is a valuable tool for analysing risk and potential shocks, helping to predict the evolution of a humanitarian situation.
-This will then inform planning for the most likely scenario in the HRP.
-The JIAF can be used to inform decisions on prioritization, preparedness, anticipatory action and disaster risk reduction (DRR).
+Using the Joint Intersectoral Analysis Framework (JIAF),60 the data and information from assessments can be used to answer key questions about the humanitarian conditions, namely which geographical areas and population groups are most affected or at risk as a result of the crisis; who and how many people need humanitarian assistance, and at what level of severity; what are the immediate and underlying structural causes; and how are the needs expected to evolve.
+This analysis in the HNO will then inform planning for the most likely scenario in the HRP.

-58 The JIAF is a set of protocols, methods and tools used to classify the severity of humanitarian conditions (including humanitarian needs) resulting from a shock event or ongoing crisis; identify the main drivers and underlying factors; and provide actionable insights for decision-making.
+60 The JIAF is a set of protocols, methods and tools used to classify the severity of humanitarian conditions (including humanitarian needs) resulting from a shock event or ongoing crisis; identify the main drivers and underlying factors; and provide actionable insights for decision-making.
+It is the analysis framework that underpins the HNO.

-Humanitarian analysis should also inform Common Country Assessments (CCA).
-This helps build an evidence base for humanitarian-development collaboration, highlighting critical areas that require longer-term development interventions to reduce humanitarian needs, risks and vulnerability.
-HNOs as well as other needs and vulnerability assessments and analyses are useful inputs into the CCA.
-Conversely, they can also benefit from recent CCAs and, where available, multi-stakeholder, multidimensional risk analysis, to help incorporate risk drivers in needs assessment and analysis.
+Humanitarian analysis should also inform Common Country Assessments (CCA).63 This helps build an evidence base for humanitarian-development collaboration, highlighting critical areas that require longer-term development interventions to reduce humanitarian needs, risks and vulnerability.
+HNOs as well as other needs-and-vulnerability assessments and analyses are useful inputs into the CCA.
+Conversely, they can also benefit from recent CCAs and, where available, multi-stakeholder, multidimensional risk analysis to help incorporate risk drivers in needs assessment and analysis.
 Granular information on people’s vulnerabilities, risks and humanitarian needs can enrich broader social, institutional, economic and political analyses conducted by development actors.

 Resources